Welcome to the Greater Victoria Flower Count

 Our goal in 2025 is to spread spring cheer to the residents of Greater Victoria and encourage them to stop and count the flowers while out in their communities.
 This is a great time to #ExploreVictoria!

-In 2025 we will be counting blossoming blooms from 7 a.m. on March 5 to 4 p.m. on March 12!
-We invite you to join us in 2025 for our milestone year – the 50th Annual Flower Count!
+In 2025, we counted blossoming blooms from 7 a.m. on March 5 to 4 p.m. on March 12 for the 50th Annual Flower Count!

-2024 Winning School and Bloomingest Classroom: Margaret Jenkins Elementary – Ms. Lake’s Class
+2025 Winning School and Bloomingest Classroom: Margaret Jenkins Elementary – Ms. Moll’s Class

 2025 Prize Sponsors